Hey, welcome to the docs

 Why not just use Google for that?

-Google’s location history is handy — no shade on wanting maps that “just work.”
-The tradeoff is you are continuously feeding very rich location data into one company’s ecosystem.
-That trail can power their products, personalization, and whatever their terms and business priorities look like over time.
+Google's location history is handy — no shade on wanting maps that "just work."
+The trade-off is you are continuously feeding very rich location data into one company's ecosystem.
+That trail can power their products, personalisation, and whatever their terms and business priorities look like over time.
 You do not get much say in the big picture; you mostly get a toggle and a privacy policy.

 With Drup Trails, the idea is different: your path is not automatically part of a global ad profile.
 It is yours (or your team's) to use on your terms — a smaller, clearer box around who sees what.
 We are not claiming we are "more secure than Google" in every abstract sense; we are saying the model is simpler — less "upload humanity to one dashboard," more "this is your diary, on your rails."